 A community-mission service requirement.
-Within a single semester, the student will serve a minimum of twelve clock hours in an appropriate, self-elected, community service project.
-The project must be external to employment and regular church involvement and must involve ministry to persons.
-Public school tutoring or mentoring, crisesresponse counselor, birth center volunteer, and prison volunteer are among appropriate choices.
+Within a single semester, the student will serve in an appropriate, self-selected, community service project.
+The project must be external to employment and regular church programming and must involve ministry to persons.
+Public school tutoring or mentoring, crises-response counselor, birth center volunteer, and prison volunteer are among appropriate choices.
 The college has a ministry in the Graceville schools, the Friends Program, that provides easy access to meet this requirement.
 The student must see the Program leader of the major previous to registration for the course.
 Prerequisite: permission of the Christian counseling Program Director.
 No semester hours credit.